aryan02364/Data-Cleaning--World_Layoffs-/README.md

-📊 World Layoffs – Data Cleaning Project
+# 📊 World Layoffs – Data Cleaning Project

-This project focuses on cleaning a global layoffs dataset using MySQL.
+This project focuses on cleaning a global layoffs dataset using **MySQL**.
 The goal is to convert raw, messy data into a clean dataset ready for analysis.

+---

-🔧 Steps I Performed
+## 🔧 Steps I Performed

-Removed duplicates
+- Removed duplicates

-Fixed missing values
+- Fixed missing values

-Cleaned and formatted date column
+- Cleaned and formatted date column

-Standardized company names and industries
+- Standardized company names and industries

-Removed unwanted characters
+- Removed unwanted characters

-Created a clean version of the dataset in SQL
+- Created a clean version of the dataset in SQL

+---

-📁 Files in this Repository
+## 📁 Files in this Repository

-layoffs.csv → Raw dataset
+- **layoffs.csv** → Raw dataset

-world_layoffs.sql → Cleaned dataset + cleaning queries
+- **world_layoffs.sql** → Cleaned dataset + cleaning queries

-README.md → Project description
+- **README.md** → Project description

+---

-🛠 Tools Used
+## 🛠 Tools Used

-MySQL
+- MySQL

-Excel / CSV
+- Excel / CSV

-GitHub Desktop
+- GitHub Desktop

+---

-📌 Purpose of This Project
+## 📌 Purpose of This Project

 To practice:

-SQL data cleaning
+- SQL data cleaning

-Working with real-world messy data
+- Working with real-world messy data

-Uploading a project to GitHub
+- Uploading a project to GitHub

+---

-🙌 About Me
+## 🙌 About Me

 I am learning SQL and data cleaning to grow my skills in data analysis.

-👍 Ready to Go!

-You can now run the SQL file to create and clean the layoffs dataset.
+---